 - Augmentative communication (PECS, high tech devices, IPad, etc)

 - Occupation therapy, including sensory input strategies

 - Collaboration with general education teachers and students

 - Educational programming from ages 3 through 21

-The high school self-contained program provides supports within a class program where both students from the MS LLD and MS Teen Place can spend a greater amount of time in a learning environment that they are accustom to and be systematically exposed to less restrictive high school expectations.
+The high school self-contained program provides supports within a class program where both students from the middle school LLD and middle school Teen Place can spend a greater amount of time in a learning environment that they are accustomed to and be systematically exposed to less restrictive high school expectations.

-Students in the HS Self-Contained Program has computers or iPads depending on their needs.
-Specific technology components, tools, skills, and training are provided for special education students and staff in this program in order to develop, monitor, and enhance student access to general education curriculum.
-A focus on the strategies of differentiated instruction and key elements of the Universal Design for Learning could reinforce skills in management, reading, composition of written material, writing mechanics, calculation, computer access, study and organizational skills.
+Students in the HS Life Skills Program have computers or iPads depending on their needs.
+Specific technology components, tools, skills, and training are provided for special education students and staff in this program in order to develop, monitor, and enhance student access to the general education curriculum.
+A focus on the strategies of differentiated instruction and key elements of the Universal Design for Learning could reinforce skills in management, reading, composition of written material, writing mechanics, calculation, computer access, study, and organizational skills.

 Transition to Adulthood:

-Additionally, a Community Based Instruction (CBI) component is integrated into the program, providing a greater exposure to the community where they can use essential skills they have developed within the program.
-These are sustained and repeated instructional activities that takes place in the community rather than within a school building in order to provide real life opportunities to teach the curriculum.
+Additionally, a Community Based Instruction (CBI) component is integrated into the program in order to provide greater exposure to the community where they can use essential skills they have developed within the program.
+These are sustained and repeated instructional activities that take place in the community rather than within a school building in order to provide real-life opportunities to teach the curriculum.
 Structured Learning Experiences (SLE), beginning at age 16, may include, but are not limited to: Job Sampling, Community Volunteer Opportunities, and Service Learning projects that develop students’ vocational goals.